TheCheapestPixels/panda3d-boterham/README.md

 But if you do, it works just like blend2bam.
 After installing do ```boterham myblendfile.blend newbamfile.bam```

 ## Currently implemented:
-### Calling functions and replace PandaNodes with Custom Properties
+### Calling NodePath functions and replace with PandaNodes using Custom Properties
 Adding a custom property in blender whose name starts with the symbol `$` will run it as a function on the NodePath.
 For example adding `$reparent_to` or `$flatten_strong`.
 You can pass arguments to this function using a dict as property value as followed: `"extra_args":[some_value]`.
 This is evaluated as JSON.

 A property starting with `$node().` will run the function on the first attached PandaNode.
 For example on a DirectionalLight one could do `$node().set_color` with value `"extra_args":[(1,0,0,1)]` to make it shine red.

 This is especially useful in combination with node replacement, by starting a property name with the symbol `+`.
 For example on an empty, one could add the property `+SequenceNode` to turn it into a sequence node.
 Add another property `$node().loop` to make it start playing in an endless loop.

-An argument that starts with the symbol `@` will be replaced with the first nodepath found through `render.find().` For example property `$reparent_to` with value `"extra_args":[@**/Camera]` will reparent the nodepath to whatever node in the scene is called Camera.
+An argument that starts with the symbol `@` will be replaced with the first nodepath found through `render.find().` For example property `$reparent_to` with value `"extra_args":["@**/Camera"]` will reparent the nodepath to whatever node in the scene is called Camera.

-### Automatic LODNodes using the Decimation modifier
-Add a Decimate modifier an name it `LOD_N`, where N is the number of LOD levels you want.
-Set the modifiers ratio to be the furthest LOD.
-Manual LODNodes was already possible by placing the property `+LODNode` (turning its children into switches)
-Note: at the moment subdivision surface modifiers are applied AFTER LOD processing, so apply them manually for now.

 ### Empty to CollisionShape
-Using the property `+CollisionNode` now iterates over all children and looks for any of the `CollisionShape`s (CollisionSphere, CollisionBox, etc.) and will try to make sense of them based on their transforms.
+Using the property `+CollisionNode` now iterates over all children and looks for any of the `+CollisionShape`s (`+CollisionSphere`, `+CollisionBox`, etc.) and will try to make sense of them based on their transforms.
 Setting these on sphere-, box- or arrow empties in blender make for nice representations.
 Sadly blender does not have a capsule empty but one can imagine it being sliced out of a sphere like a cookie-cutter.
-`CollisionPolygon` only works partially/experimentally.
+`+CollisionPolygon` only works partially/experimentally.
 It's better to use the following implemented technique:

 ### Decending CollisionPolygons.
 Adding the property `geom_to_collision_polygon` will recursively copy all children's GeomNodes as CollisionPolygons.
 Tip: Use `$flatten_strong` to combine shapes.

+### Automatic LODNodes using the Decimation modifier
+Add a Decimate modifier an name it `LOD_N`, where N is the number of LOD levels you want.
+Set the modifiers ratio to be the furthest LOD.
+Manual LODNodes was already possible by placing the property `+LODNode` (turning its children into switches)
+Note: at the moment subdivision surface modifiers are applied AFTER LOD processing, so apply them manually for now.

 ## Dream features:
 * displacement modifiers as ShaderTerrainMesh (partially implemented, still wip)